Lie to Me (Bon Jovi song)

 "Lie to Me" is a song by American rock band Bon Jovi.
-It was released on November 13, 1995, as the third single from their album These Days.
+It was released on November 13, 1995, by Mercury Records, as the third single from their sixth album, These Days (1995).

-Background

 The song is about a broken relationship which involves lovers who face crises and struggles.
-The song charted at number 76 on the US Billboard Hot 100, number 10 on the UK Singles Chart, and number nine on the Finnish Singles Chart.
+It charted at number 76 on the US Billboard Hot 100, number 10 on the UK Singles Chart, and number nine on the Finnish Singles Chart.

 Although a fan favorite, Bon Jovi only performed "Lie to Me" live two times since the conclusion of the These Days Tour, with one being on June 25, 2008, and the other on July 17, 2011.